rubiojr/rca/README.md

 ## Using the context

+> [!WARNING]
+> The context.txt file is rather large (~70K tokens).
+Keep in mind that it may burn your LLM credits quite fast.

 The context and the prompt required to generate Risor code is included in a single file, `context.txt`.
 This file contains the necessary information for the assistant to understand the problem and generate the appropriate Risor code.

 Code editors like Zed can be given a context file to provide the necessary information for the assistant to understand the problem and generate the appropriate Risor code.